elmar8287/dreamcar-auto-sales/README.md

-# Dreamcar Auto Sale - A used cars diller.
+# Dreamcar Auto Sale - A used cars diller

 ## This is an inventory displaying website for USA custormer, which is a diller for Mercedes Sprinters and other VANs.